-DEFINITIONS FILE
+GENERAL DEFINITIONS

-This comprehensive definitions file was developed by ELAA to support the accuracy and sustainability of early childhood policy development.
-The definitions file consists of all the commonly referred to terms used throughout the suite of templates, thus reducing the amount of text within each individual template.
-Terms that are specific to individual polices will remain under the definition section of the template.
+To support the usability of our policies and support accuracy and sustainability, ELAA has developed this comprehensive Definitions File.
+The General Definitions document consists of all the commonly referred to terms used throughout our suite of policies, thus reducing the amount of text within each individual policy.
+Terms that are specific to individual polices will remain under the Definition section of the template.